Marcusky69/HiDeNet/README.md

 ## Note
 This repository contains the official implementation of "**HiDeNet: Improving Decomposition Conditioning for Paired Self-Supervised Low-Light Enhancement**," which is currently under review for publication in *PeerJ Computer Science*.

 The core code has been open-sourced to facilitate review and community exploration.
-Once the paper is fully accepted, we will open-source the entire codebase and pre-trained weights.
+Once the paper is fully accepted, we will open-source the entire codebase.

 ---